 An initial formatting of a hard drive that initializes the physical tracks on the surface or the internal disks.
-The drive manufacturer usually performs a low-level format on the hard drive before it is released and is not something a user needs to do once they've purchased the drive.
+The drive manufacturer performs a low-level format on the hard drive before it is released and is not something a user needs to do once they have purchased the drive.

 If a high-level format (e.g. running the MS-DOS format command) is unable to be completed on a hard drive or you are looking for information about how to do a low-level format because of a MBR virus or being unable to delete partitions, a debug routine can be performed on the computer that is often referred to as a low-level format.
 This debug routine can be found on our debug routine page.